bradyvercher/gistpress/README.md

 That's it!

-_Notice that is a URL for a secret Gist?
+_Notice that URL is for a secret Gist?
 Of course URLs for public Gists work, too._

 ### Shortcode ###

-Using the URL from above as an example, the shortcode equivalent would look like this:
+Using the same URL from above, the shortcode equivalent would look like this:

 `[gist id="9b1307f153f4abe352a4"]`

-In both cases, that would embed all four files that are included in the example Gist, but with the shortcode, you have the option to limit the display to a single file by specifiying its name:
+In both cases, that will embed all four files in the example Gist, however, with the shortcode, you have the option to limit the display to a single file by specifiying its name:

 `[gist id="9b1307f153f4abe352a4" file="media-control-snippet.php"]`